Librarian Phil Shore Leaves Guilford $1.7 Million for Scholarships

 Following his retirement in 1996, he continued to read widely and voraciously, and indulged his interest in travel by participating in several Elderhostels.
 He adamantly refused, however, to allow a computer into his home.

-He gave generously of his time to organizations in the Richmond area, particularly Civic Theater and Habitat for Humanity.
-A lifelong Quaker, Phil was an active member of West Richmond Friends Meeting.
+A lifelong Quaker, he was an active member of West Richmond Friends Meeting.

 “Phil was an embodiment of George Fox’s advice to the first Quakers: ‘Let your life preach,’” said Max Carter, director of Friends Center and interim chair of religious studies at Guilford.